averagesecurityguy/KPT-Client/README.md

 These are the client files needed to connect to the KnownPlainText service.
 Below is the installation instructions, usage, and a list of files included in the repository.
+You will need to purchase a license key to use the service.
+See https://knownplaintext.co for more details.
 If you have any questions please contact support@knownplaintext.co

 Installation
 ------------